IBM/aspera-cli/CONTRIBUTING.md

 - Add tests for it.
 This is important so I don't break it in a future version unintentionally.
 - **Bonus Points** go out to anyone who also updates `CHANGELOG.md` :)
 - Send a pull request on GitHub.
-- run Rubocop to comply for coding standards
+- run `rubocop` to comply for coding standards

 ## Architecture